 No or low plasmid DNA yield • Load the crude lysate onto the NucleoBond® Xtra Column.
+Filter inserted in the NucleoBond® Xtra Column.
 This ensures complete removal of SDS precipitates.
 Incubation of cleared lysates for longer periods of time might lead to formation of new precipitate.
-If precipitate is visible, it is recommended to filter or centrifuge the lysate again directly before loading it onto the NucleoBond® Xtra Column.
+If precipitate is visible, it is recommended to filter and centrifuge the lysate again directly before loading it onto the NucleoBond® Xtra Column.